J. P. Morgan Jr.

-John Pierpont Morgan Jr. (September 7, 1867 – March 13, 1943) was an American banker, finance executive, and philanthropist.
+John Pierpont Morgan Jr. (September 7, 1867 – March 13, 1943) was an American banker and finance executive.
 He inherited the family fortune and took over the business interests including J.P.
 Morgan & Co. after his father J. P. Morgan died in 1913.

 After graduating from St. Paul's School and Harvard College, Morgan trained as a finance executive working for his father and grandfather.
 He became a banking financier, a lending leader, and a director of several companies.
 He supported New York's Society for the Lying-In Hospital, the Red Cross, the Episcopal Church, and endowed the creation of a rare book and manuscript collection at the Morgan Library.

 Morgan brokered a deal that positioned his company as the sole munitions and supplies purchaser during World War I for the British and French governments, bringing his company a 1% commission on $3 billion ($30 million).
 He was also a banking broker for financing to foreign governments both during and after the war.

 Early life

 John Pierpont Morgan Jr, nicknamed Jack, was born on September 7, 1867, in Irvington, New York, to J. P. Morgan and Frances Louisa Tracy.
-He graduated from St. Paul's School, and later in 1886 from Harvard College, where he was a member of the Delphic Club, formerly known as the Delta Phi.
+He graduated from St. Paul's School, and later in 1886 from Harvard College, where he was a member of the Delphic Club, formerly known as the Harvard chapter of the Delta Phi.

 His siblings included Louisa Pierpont Morgan (1866–1946), who married Herbert L. Satterlee (1863–1947), Juliet Pierpont Morgan (1870–1952) who married William Pierson Hamilton (1869–1950), and Anne Tracy Morgan (1873–1952), a philanthropist.
 His paternal grandparents were Junius Spencer Morgan (1813–1890) and Juliet Pierpont (1816–1884), the daughter of John Pierpont.

 Career

-The younger Morgan resembled his father in his dislike for publicity and continued his father's philanthropic policy.
-In 1905, his father acquired the Guaranty Trust bank as part of his efforts to consolidate banking in New York City.
-After his father died in 1913, the bank became John's base.
+The younger Morgan emulated his father in his dislike for publicity, and he continued his father's philanthropic policy.
+In 1905, Morgan's father acquired the Guaranty Trust bank as part of his efforts to consolidate banking in New York City.
+After his father died in 1913, the bank became Morgan's base.